jtcoolen/jtcoolen.github.io/content/Recursive_Hash_Chain_Verification.md

         one,
     )?;

-    // If condition is true, verifies the provided inner proof against the current state.
+    // If condition is true, verifies the provided inner proof with the current circuit.
     // If condition is false, uses a dummy verification, allowing the circuit to gracefully
     // handle cases where recursion should not proceed. builder.conditionally_verify_cyclic_proof_or_dummy::<C>(